gaehlerm/SoftwareEngineering/README.md

 Yet dishes get dirty you still have to clean up the kitchen every day.
 Otherwise you’d be in no time left with a huge mess.
 This corresponds to the everyday refactoring of a software engineer.
 Make sure you remove code duplications, name all variables properly and clean up everything along the way you don’t like.

-Once in a while you buy an additional kitchen device and over time you start running out of space.
+Once in a while you buy an additional kitchen device and over time, you start running out of space.
 You have to sort out all the old devices you don’t need anymore, and make use of your Tetris skills to fit everything back into the shelves in an ordered fashion.
 Such that you still find your belongings.
 This is an intermediate refactoring.

 At some point you buy another device and you realize there is not enough space for your equipment anymore.
 There is only one solution.
 You need a bigger kitchen.
 You have to plan how much additional space you need for the next few years and either tear out some walls or expand your house.
 Now this will be a very demanding and expensive refactoring.